DharPtl/DharPtl/README.md

-### Heyo , I'm Dhar Patel! 👋

-Heyo, I'm Dhar Patel 🌹🌹🌹 -- a Computer Science student an aspiring web/software developer building some projects to enhance my portfolio and knowledge of various cool concepts.
+Heyo, I'm Dhar Patel 👋🌹 -- a Computer Science student an aspiring web/software developer building some projects to enhance my portfolio and knowledge of various cool concepts.
 My working principle is Be an Active Learner.

 Student , Undergraduate , Developer , Investor!
 - 🔭 I’m currently working on many projects!